ehmicky/normalize-node-version/README.md

 npm install normalize-node-version
 ```

-This package is an ES module and must be loaded using
+This package works in Node.js >=14.18.0.
+It is an ES module and must be loaded
+using
 [an `import` or `import()` statement](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c),
 not `require()`.